adii1203/openLink/Readme.md

 # open link

-A open source project similler to [linktr.ee](https://linktr.ee). where you can add all your social media links under a single URL.
+An open source project similler to [linktr.ee](https://linktr.ee). where you can add all your social media links under a single URL.

 ## Tech Stack